chinapedia/wikipedia.abstract.en/Page/Stereoisomerism.md

-Isomerism.svgs.
+s.
 Stereochemistry focuses on stereoisomers.]]

 In stereochemistry, STEREOISOMERISM, or SPATIAL ISOMERISM, is a form of isomerism in which molecules have the same molecular formula and sequence of bonded atoms (constitution), but differ in the three-dimensional orientations of their atoms in space.[1][2]
 This contrasts with structural isomers, which share the same molecular formula, but the bond connections or their order differs.
 By definition, molecules that are stereoisomers of each other represent the same structural isomer.